Richmond Virginia

 In 1995, a multimillion-dollar flood wall was completed, protecting the city's low-lying areas from the oft-rising James River.
 Consequently, the River District businesses grew rapidly, bolstered by the creation of a Canal Walk along the city's former industrial canals.
 Today the area is home to much of Richmond's entertainment, dining, and nightlife activity.

-In 1996, racial tensions grew amid controversy about adding the statue of African American Richmond native and tennis star Arthur Ashe to the series of statues of Confederate generals on Monument Avenue.
+In 1996, racial tensions grew amid controversy about adding the statue of African American Richmond native and tennis star Arthur Ashe to the series of statues of Confederate figures on Monument Avenue.
 After several months of controversy, Ashe's bronze statue was finally completed on July 10, 1996.

 Richmond is located at 37°32′N 77°28′W / 37.533°N 77.467°W / 37.533; -77.467 (37.538, −77.462).
 According to the United States Census Bureau, the city has a total area of 62 sq mi (160 km2), of which 60 sq mi (160 km2) is land and 2.7 sq mi (7.0 km2) (4.3%) is water.
 The city is in the Piedmont region of Virginia, at the James River's highest navigable point.
 The Piedmont region is characterized by relatively low, rolling hills, and lies between the low, flat Tidewater region and the Blue Ridge Mountains.
 Significant bodies of water in the region include the James River, the Appomattox River, and the Chickahominy River.